boudra/whistle/README.md

 ### What is the difference between a Fullscreen Program and an Embeded Program?

 A fullscreen Program is when a Program renders the whole HTML document, including the `<head>` and the `<body>`.
-Fullscreen programs normally take control of the routing too.
+Fullscreen programs normally take control of the routing too, you can make a whole web application with a Fullscreen program.

+Embeded programs are normally small components that can be included in your web page, like a typeahead search widget or a chat.

 ### How does the Virtual DOM work?